20 Sights in Amersfoort, Netherlands (with Map and Images)

 6. Sint Ansfriduskerk

-The Sint-Ansfriduskerk is a Roman Catholic church building in the Bergkwartier district of Amersfoort.
+The Sint-Ansfridus Church is a Roman Catholic church building in the Bergkwartier district of Amersfoort.
 The church is dedicated to Saint Ansfridus.
-Since 2010, the church has been part of the parish Our Lady of Amersfoort, in which all Roman Catholic churches of Amersfoort and the surrounding area have merged.
+Since 2010, the church has been part of the Parish of Our Lady of Amersfoort, in which all Roman Catholic churches of Amersfoort and the surrounding area have merged.
 The church is a municipal monument.

 7. Sint-Joriskerk

-The Sint-Joriskerk is a three-aisled Hallenkerk in the Utrecht city of Amersfoort, located on the Hof.
-The church is used by the reformed district municipality of Sint Joriskerk of the Protestant municipality of Amersfoort.
-This neighborhood municipality is counting among the current of the Reformed Bond.
+St. George's Church is a three-aisled hall church in the city of Amersfoort, Utrecht, located on the Hof.
+The church is used by the Reformed District Congregation of Sint Joris Church of the Protestant Municipality of Amersfoort.
+This district congregation counts itself as part of the movement of the Reformed Association.

-The Monnikendam is a still existing water gate in the Dutch city of Amersfoort.
-Under this water gate, the water of the Heiligenbergerbeek flows into the city center.
-The gate consists of two towers, which are connected by a gate arch, and stands on the east side of the city center.
+The Monnikendam is a water gate in the Dutch city of Amersfoort.
+Under this water gate, the water of the Heiligenbergerbeek flows into the city centre.
+The gate consists of two towers, which are connected by a gate arch, and is located on the east side of the city center.

 10. Genista

 Villa Genista is a national monument in the Berg van Amersfoort district in the Dutch province of Utrecht.
-The urban half -timbered villa is located halfway through the Amersfoortse Berg at Utrechtseweg 106.
-The front is aimed at the meeting point of five roads.
+The city half-timbered villa is located halfway along the Amersfoortse Berg at Utrechtseweg 106.
+The front is oriented towards the meeting point of five roads.

 The Koppelpoort is a medieval gate in the Dutch city of Amersfoort, province of Utrecht.
 Completed around 1425, it combines land and water-gates, and is part of the second city wall of Amersfoort, which was constructed between 1380 and 1450.

-The Lutheran Church in Amersfoort is a church building on the Langestraat, in use by the Lutheran community of Amersfoort.
-The municipality consists of about 120 registered people, coming from the Eemland and the northwest of the Veluwe.
+The Lutheran Church in Amersfoort is a church building on the Langestraat, used by the Lutheran community of Amersfoort.
+The municipality consists of about 120 registered members, from the Eemland and the northwest of the Veluwe.

 Wikipedia: Lutherse kerk (Amersfoort) (NL), Website, Facebook